Albertslund

+Etymology

+Albertslund (Albert's Grove) is named after the large farm Albertslund located in the area now covered by Albertslund Centrum and Albertslund Syd.
+The farm itself was named for the French count Albert de Rault de Ramsault de Tortonval (1778-1855), who fled to Denmark from France in 1801 because of the French Revolution.
+In 1817, he bought a farm in the village of Vridsløselille between Copenhagen and Roskilde.
+The farm was demolished in the 1960s to make way for the construction of the new town of Albertslund, and in 1973 it was decided to change the name of the municipality to Albertslund Municipality.

+Colloquially, the town is also referred to as A-town or Lunden (the Grove).

+History

-On September 25, 2020, a strong tornado hit albertslund along a 4.4 kilometer long and 220 meter wide path.
-The tornado was rated Low-End IF2 on the International Fujita scale.
+On 25 September 2020 a strong tornado hit albertslund along a 4.4 kilometer long and 220 meter wide path.
+The ESSL rated the tornado Low-End IF2 on the International Fujita scale.
 Moderate - Considerable roof and tree damage occurred.
 Roofs tiles were ripped off homes, large trees were snapped or uprooted & a 600 kg trailer were overturned.
 Multiple healthy trees were snapped, including a birch tree, which resulted in the IF2- rating.
 A tree was also ripped off the ground and dragged 2 meters & trampolines were thrown long distances.
 2 schools were damaged.